-February 4-5, CUA Law Team Reaches Semifinals at 2011 National Telecommunications Moot Court Competition- A Columbus School of Law team consisting of 2L Ian Forbes and 3L Melody Cheung reached the semifinal round of the 2011 National Telecommunications Moot Court Competition, hosted at Catholic University’s law school on Feb.
+February 4-5, Catholic Law Team Reaches Semifinals at 2011 National Telecommunications Moot Court Competition- A Columbus School of Law team consisting of 2L Ian Forbes and 3L Melody Cheung reached the semifinal round of the 2011 National Telecommunications Moot Court Competition, hosted at Catholic University’s law school on Feb.
 4 and 5th.
 Nine law schools from across the country fielded teams in the prestigious competition, which was ultimately won by the University of Colorado Law School.
 Well done!Back to top

 October 19, Silver Anniversary Celebration for Institute for Communications Law Studies- Dozens of alumni of Catholic University’s Institute for Communications Law Studies returned to the law school on Oct.
 19, 2010, to help celebrate the program’s 25th year of existence and honor its founder, Professor Emeritus Harvey Zuckman

 August 5, Student Externs Share Lunch, Talk and Career Advice with CUA Law Alumni at the FCC- A group of Catholic University communications law students met with law school alumni who are current staff members at Federal Communications Commission for a brown bag lunch at the commission’s Washington, D.C. headquarters.